kdanielmorais/Biom_plotting/README.md

-# Biom_and_Seed_plotting
+# Biom and Seed plotting
-Represent graphically the .biom data with .txt metadata
+Represent graphically the relative abundance of a .biom data with .txt metadata or a Seed

 ## Linux Tutorial